lmc-eu/emerald/README.md

 The grid is done with IE8 in mind and tested in it.
 However IE8 does not support min/max-width CSS3 media queries and **Emerald does not deal with by itself**.
 Use [scottjehl/Respond](http://github.com/scottjehl/Respond) or special stylesheet loaded by a conditional comment.

 ## The name
-Please not that the name *Emerald* does not refer to the gemstone of that name but to a [diamond cut](http://www.lumeradiamonds.com/diamond-education/emerald-cut-diamond) *"originally developed for the cutting of emeralds."*
+Please note that the name *Emerald* does not refer to the gemstone of that name but to a [diamond cut](http://www.lumeradiamonds.com/diamond-education/emerald-cut-diamond) *"originally developed for the cutting of emeralds."*

 Does it really matter?
 No.